Tampa Business Succession Planning Lawyer

 - The interests of employees, creditors, and clients.

 If an owner, executive, or shareholder does not create a succession plan, his or her stake in the company will either be passed on to relatives as part of his or her estate or absorbed by other shareholders.
-To avoid this, Florida business owners should hire an experienced Tampa business succession planning attorney who can assist them in creating a plan.
+To avoid this, Florida business owners should hire an experienced Tampa business succession planning lawyer who can assist them in creating a plan.

 Creating a business succession plan can be pivotal to a company’s continuing success after a business owner passes away, becomes ill, or decides to sell a company.
 Failing to establish a business succession plan can have devastating consequences, so if you are a Florida business owner and have not drafted an official business succession plan, please contact a member of the legal team at Bubley & Bubley, P.A. by calling (813) 963-7735 at your earliest convenience.